craigrmc/alignment/essay.md

 Software Engineers should not blindly adopt new AI workflows.
 Tread carefully and make sure that you continue to build high-quality, safe, and reliable products.
 Make sure to fully understand all production code.

 Everyone should push toward alignment now.
 This transition will not be perfect.
 Just try to make the world a better place.

-* Stay Calm
-* Prepare for takeoff
-* Don't wait for someone else to save you
-* Start pushing to alignment
-* Slow down, take your time, and build it correctly
-* Just make the world a better place

 ### 8D Final Thoughts